noahehall/multicloud/multicloud.md

 ## analytics

 - key domains
   - customer experience
   - performance over time: system, costs, etc
   - trends
   - troubleshooting and remediation: identification, isolation and resolution
   - learning and improvement: detecting and preventing problems
+- historical data provides performance trends and helps with root cause analysis for any issues that may occur.

 ### monitoring